 We’ve chosen to integrate our app ideas to work with Presence Coaching as a one stop shop for everything BEHAVE Wellness–more to come.

-Finally, we’re taking our theories into practice by starting our own health clinic in Ohio.
+Finally, we took our theories into practice by starting our own pain and mental health clinic in Ohio.
 It’s amazing how many candidates will apply for a job describing an “absurdly friendly environment.”